nickluke89/Sourcing-Mastery/README.md

 🔥 = hot diggity dawg this gets results

-💰 = get those hands in those pockets
+💰 = no freebie's here